 Attitude to Tax planning

-As is commonplace, the UK sub-group arranges its tax affairs in an efficient manner supporting the business and reflecting commercial and economic activity, ensuring the correct amount of taxation is levied.
+As is commonplace, VF plc arranges its tax affairs in an efficient manner supporting the business and reflecting commercial and economic activity, ensuring the correct amount of taxation is levied.

-We adhere to relevant tax law and seek external advice when in-house Tax staff needs assistance with the interpretation of complex tax law.
-OVF is committed to complying with the Code of Practice on Taxation for Banks and recognises the requirement to follow the spirit as well as the letter of the law and accordingly, the OVF attitude to tax planning is aligned with that of our ultimate shareholder.
+We adhere to relevant tax law and seek external advice when in-house Tax staff needs assistance with interpretation of complex tax law.
+VF plc is committed to complying with the Code of Practice on Taxation for Banks and recognises the requirement to follow the spirit as well as the letter of the law and accordingly the Company's attitude to tax planning is aligned with that of our ultimate shareholder.

-In keeping with our corporate philosophy, we remain faithful to our responsibilities as UK taxpayers and will continue to engage with HMRC to pay our fair share of taxation.
+In keeping with our corporate philosophy, we remain faithful to our responsibilities as a UK taxpayer and will continue to engage with HMRC to pay our fair share of taxation.